wbc3rd/Riviera-Docs/docs/source/frequently_asked_questions.rst

 **How can I transfer data from my local computer to the cluster?**

-See `Data Transfer and File Management <https://riviera-docs.readthedocs.io/en/latest/data_transfer.html>`_ for information on how to transfer data on and off the cluster.
+See `Data Transfer and File Management <https://riviera-docs.readthedocs.io/en/latest/data_transfer.html>`_ for information on how to transfer data on and off of the cluster.

 **How do I access scratch space on the riviera cluster?**